 Take home a souvenir from one of the city’s most famous markets: Feira da Ladra.
 Located near the National Pantheon and the Santa Clara Market, this fair is one of the oldest in Lisbon.

-The translation of its name in Spanish is “thief’s market,” as it originally sold stolen goods.
+The translation of its name in English is “thief’s market,” as it originally sold stolen goods.
 Here, you can find furniture, decorative items, tiles, clothing, books, magazines, and a long list of antiques.

 It takes place every Tuesday and Saturday from early morning until 6:00 PM.